klpod221/finance-tracker/README.md

 2. Go to [Vercel](https://vercel.com/) and create an account
 3. Import your forked repository
 4. Add a supabase database on Vercel dashboard Storage tab
-5. Goto supabase dashboard/SQL editor and run the `database/migration.sql` file
+5. Goto supabase dashboard/SQL editor and run the `database/migration.sql` and `database/trigger.sql` files
 6. Add a redis database on Vercel dashboard Storage tab
 7. Set up the environment variables
 8. Deploy your app